Remove the spaces on either side of the @ symbol to make this email address work 🙂

 In the remaining time, the one and a half full-time staff also manage/maintain/support the SAL Spatial Data Repository and:

-This is done via face to face collaboration, through the development of resources (some of which you will find on, or linked from this site), or through the identification of special projects.
+This is done via face to face collaboration, through the development of resources (some of which you will find on, or linked from this site), or through the identification of individual projects.
 If there is something you want us to work on with you, please speak to us.

 As the technical staff in the Spatial Analysis Labs, we provide support for the geospatial software used in the Toni O’Neil Spatial Research Lab (TOL).
 As this is a ‘research lab’ and registered projects can request the addition of new software, this is a potentially limitless list of software!